Crimpin' and Pimpin'

 This is 2 routes to the right of Illegal Smile

 .
 There are 2 bolt lines that start up a massive flake/block to a large ledge.
 This is the right hand one.

 It has approximately 12 bolts and anchors.
-A finger-sized cam is helpful up high, but during wet periods, the placement will be under water.
+A finger-sized cam can be used to protect the mantle.
 I recommend belaying on the big ledge, using the 3rd bolt as an anchor.
 You can also use the 3rd bolt of Centurion Enigma

 (to the left) as a 2nd anchor bolt.